MoayadYaghi/Connect-Four-Game/README.md

 # Connect-Four-Game
-Code: Connect Four Game, a solution of a university programming task.
+Connect Four Game, a solution of a university programming task.
 To understand the program, read the task file final1.pdf